taehyun1-ab/Robust-Clinical-Tabular-Prediction-of-Alzheimer-s-Disease/README.md

 Only baseline records were used.
 Early mild cognitive impairment and late mild cognitive impairment were combined into a single MCI group.

+Samples with missing values in any of the eight selected clinical variables were excluded before model training and evaluation.
+No missing-value imputation was performed in the reported experiments.

 ## Compared Models

 Five models were evaluated: